-On behalf of GGH Holdings LLC (GGH Holdings), Haley & Aldrich of New York (Haley & Aldrich) has prepared this Remedial Investigation Work Plan (RIWP) for the Former Just4Wheels Site 2, located at 93 Gerry Street (see Figure 1) in the Broadway Triangle neighborhood of Brooklyn, NY (Site).
-This RIWP is being submitted as part of the Brownfield Cleanup Program (BCP) Application submitted by GGH Holdings and was prepared in accordance with the regulations and guidance applicable to the BCP.
+On behalf of 210 Greenpoint, Haley & Aldrich of New York (Haley & Aldrich) has prepared this Remedial Investigation Work Plan (RIWP) for 210 Greenpoint Avenue Redevelopment Site, Speedway #7821, located at 210 Greenpoint Avenue (see Figure 1) in Brooklyn, New York (Site).
+This RIWP is being submitted as part of the Brownfield Cleanup Program (BCP) Application submitted by 210 Greenpoint and was prepared in accordance with the regulations and guidance applicable to the BCP.

-The Site, identified as Block 2266 Lot 39 on the New York City tax map, is 2,500-square feet and is bounded by a residential apartment building to the north, Gerry Street to the south beyond which is an industrial warehouse building, a manufacturing building to the east, and a parking lot to the west.
+The Site, identified as Block 2576Lot 7 on the New York City tax map, is located in the borough of Brooklyn and is comprised of one 840 square foot (sq ft) tax lot.
+The Site is bounded by: Greenpoint Avenue, followed by a residential apartment building and two mixed-use buildings with commercial businesses occupying the street-level units ("Kimchee Market" and "Pueblo Querido") to the north; Greenpoint Avenue and McGuinness Boulevard intersection, followed by a public facility (FDNY Engine 238 & Ladder 106), and a portion of a gasoline service station occupied by BP to the northeast; McGuinness Boulevard, followed by a commercial building occupied by "Key Food Supermarkets" to the east; a mid-rise office building with a parking garage and a portion of a mid-rise residential apartment building to the south; and multi-family residential buildings to the west.
 The Site location is shown in Figure 1.
 Existing Site features are shown in Figure 2.
-The site is currently an unpaved open lot occupied by Just4Wheels Car, Truck, and Van Rental (Just4Wheels).
-Attachment 1a of the BCP Application provides a detailed description of the site, historical use, and regulatory history, including a summary of previous site characterization activities.
+The Site is currently occupied by an active retail petroleum station operated by Speedway LLC.
+Attachment 1a of the BCP Application provides a detailed description of the Site, historical use, and regulatory history, including a summary of previous Site characterization activities.

-The land is currently zoned as R7-A for "medium-density apartment house districts," which allows for residential use.
-The site is located in an urban area surrounded by commercial and residential properties served by municipal water.
-The Site owner plans to continue Site use for residential purposes consistent with current zoning.
+The Site is currently zoned as residential R7-A and R6-B with a C2-4 commercial overlay.
+The Site is located in an urban area surrounded by mixed-use commercial and residential properties served by municipal water.